billbillbilly/streetscape/README.md

         size = 100)
 ```

-You can also search data with some filters.
+You can also search for data with some filters.
 Meanwhile, a helper function is
 provided to check available filters.

 ```r